AbdulRahmanAzam/COAL/README.md

-WriteDec     	Print integer
+WriteDec;     	Print integer

-WriteString	  Print string
+WriteString;	  Print string

-DumpRegs	    Print all registers
+DumpRegs;	    Print all registers

-CrLf        	Print a new line
+CrLf;        	Print a new line

-WriteChar ' '	Print a space
+WriteChar ' ';	Print a space